Brief Published in EHP Moves C-FARR Work Forward

-Over 35 researchers, policy stakeholders and program leaders attended a two-day workshop in Hanover, NH, held November 2-3, for the Collaborative on Food with Arsenic and associated Risk and Regulation (C-FARR).
+Over 35 researchers, policy stakeholders and program leaders attended a two-day workshop in Hanover, NH, in November 2015, for the Collaborative on Food with Arsenic and associated Risk and Regulation (C-FARR).
 The group discussed the issue of arsenic in food and the ways in which the science can better inform policy to protect public health.
-The resulting five papers will be published in a special section of the journal, Science of the Total Environment (STOTEN) and translation products will include a website on arsenic in food and water.
+The resulting five papers have been published in a special section of the journal, Science of the Total Environment (STOTEN) and translation products include the website Arsenic and You.

 Recent research has revealed that arsenic is taken up in food crops and has resulted in significant exposure to humans through the consumption of rice, apple juice, and other foods and beverages.
 To date, arsenic policy and regulation has focused on exposure through drinking water due to the high levels of arsenic in groundwater in certain regions of the world.
 However, recent studies have shown that food is a larger source of arsenic exposure for populations whose drinking water does not exceed the World Health Organization recommended standard for arsenic.
 Arsenic exposure through food is therefore far more widespread, and may pose greater risk to different sensitive populations, particularly children, pregnant women and those with specific diets, than arsenic in drinking water.
 In April 2014, the WHO/FAO Codex Alimentarius Commission released its recommendation for maximum levels of inorganic arsenic in polished rice, but much remains to be done to address these complex issues.

-The Collaborative on Food with Arsenic and associated Risk and Regulation (C-FARR), sponsored by the Dartmouth College Toxic Metals Superfund Research Program and the Children's Environmental Health and Disease Prevention Research Center at Dartmouth, is working to address important issues surrounding arsenic in food.
-Guided by a steering committee and support staff, C-FARR has convened a team of scientists and stakeholders to work together over a two-year period to gather and analyze data and publish a series of papers related to sources of arsenic and human exposure via food consumption.
-The salient findings from this initiative will be translated and distributed to public health and policy stakeholders.
+The Collaborative on Food with Arsenic and associated Risk and Regulation (C-FARR), sponsored by the Dartmouth College Toxic Metals Superfund Research Program and the Children's Environmental Health and Disease Prevention Research Center at Dartmouth, has addressed important issues surrounding arsenic in food.
+Guided by a steering committee and support staff, C-FARR convened a team of scientists and stakeholders to work together over a two-year period to gather and analyze data and publish a series of papers related to sources of arsenic and human exposure via food consumption.
+The salient findings from this initiative are being translated and distributed to public health and policy stakeholders.

 C-FARR is based on the model of two workshops hosted in 2006 and 2010 by Dartmouth's Toxic Metals Superfund Research Program, which focused on identifying research and monitoring needs for mercury in marine ecosystems and resulted in a meeting report in Environmental Health Perspectives and several special issues devoted to methylmercury in the journals, Ecohealth, Environmental Health Perspectives, and Environmental Research.